Plan Your Pack Goat String…Build it Like You Would a Football Team

 First off, let’s talk about the “star,” the Alfa or the string leader.
+He is one of the most important members of your pack goat string.
 I have never had the perfect string leader.
 My string leader…”Chester” is my strongest willed and one of my strongest, but he lacks the “jerk” necessary to control the other goats behind him.
 He has everything except that.
 As a result, he is constantly up my butt avoiding the less strong willed, but bigger “jerks” behind him and he lets them pass occasionally.
 Then I have to deal with them, grrrr.
 The perfect string leader will be the combination of all three traits…jerk, will and strength.
 In my opinion and experience that will almost always be a pure Alpine.
 So I like to have a few of those in my string…but it’s not all I want…that is for sure.

 I want some receivers and utility players as well.
 Goats that are happy to be mid string and get along for the most part.
 That is where I like my hybrids mixed with Alpines.
 Ober/Alpine cross, Alpine/Saber cross, and pure Obers.
 Those hybrids have a tendency to be great backups to the string leader…that will push him if he tires, but are ok pulling up the mid section on the trail.
 If you were to have multiple super strong willed goats that want to be at the front then you would be constantly dealing with undefined pecking order and that is a pain on the trail.